FlyingMatrix/resnet/README.md

-# An implementation of Residual Networks (ResNet) for image classification
+# A pytorch implementation of Residual Networks (ResNet) for image classification
 A Residual Networks (ResNet) implementation for image classification

 Dataset: CIFAR-10